chase-moskal/renraku/readme.md

 ## ⛩ *RENRAKU* — `secure` and `authorize`

+- we have a lovely little auth system for you
-- secure parts of your api by requiring auth
+- use the `secure` function to section off parts of your api that require auth
   ```ts
   import {secure} from "renraku"